How to Create Strong Passwords That Can’t Be Hacked in 2024

 That’s why it’s important to use a password manager.
 Password managers use security tools like random password generators and secure 2FA options to keep your logins secure, even in the face of a data breach.

 This article explains the basics of password security, how to create strong passwords, and how to discover if your passwords have been compromised.
-I also recommend the best password managers of 2024 (hint: 1Password is #1).
+I also recommend using a password manager (hint: 1Password is #1).

 Why It’s Important to Create Strong and Unique Passwords